Agni Natchathiram: Legacy

 Indian film critic Baradwaj Rangan considers Agni Natchathiram a defining Tamil film for the youth of the 1980s.
 It became a trendsetter in Tamil cinema for setting "a new standard in the use of lighting".
-Lakshmipathy's dialogue "En pondatti oorrukku poyiruchu" ("My wife has gone to her town"), often misquoted as "En pondatti oorukku poittaa", which is spoken in excitement when his wife leaves for her hometown, entered Tamil vernacular.
+Lakshmipathi's (Played by Janagaraj) dialogue "En pondatti oorrukku poyiruchu" ("My wife has gone to her town"), often misquoted as "En pondatti oorukku poittaa", which is spoken in excitement when his wife leaves for her hometown, entered Tamil vernacular.
 The misquotation also inspired a song of the same name in Nenjam Marappathillai (2021).
 In 2004, Rediff.com appreciated Agni Natchathiram for its "[s]ubtlety, diffused lighting, realistic fights, plain logic, a controlled Prabhu and a livewire Kartik", calling it a "landmark movie which never got the recognition it deserved up north".
 In 2018, Rangan called Agni Natchathiram one of the best films in the masala genre, though he noted elements such as the loosu ponnu character played by Amala and the "flashy, MTV-era cinematography" did not age well.
 The film was remade in Hindi as Vansh (1992).